-With more than one hundred and fifty positive reviews, Jean- Marc Villard French cooking classes has received the Certificate of Excellence by TripAdvisor since 2014.
+With more than three hundred positive reviews, Jean- Marc Villard French cooking classes has received the Certificate of Excellence by TripAdvisor since 2014.
 Our school is even rated number one cooking classes in Provence near Avignon.

 Returning to chef Jean-Marc’s class in their new home among the beautiful Luberon mountains.
 The new kitchen setting and the out-door dining area are just perfect.
 Other reviewers have great descriptions of the class, so I won’t repeat.
 In summary, Jean-Marc is a great chef and born to be a teacher, Alice a most welcoming host, the recipes sophisticated, colorful & delicious (and can be repeated at home), and lastly, the Provence setting could not be better.
 Trust me and the others–this class be one of the highlights and fondest memory of your trip!

 Mail from Elsa / Australia

 Thank you so much for sharing your fabulous cooking skills with us Jean-Marc!
 Odellie and I had a wonderful time.
 Last night we shared our new skills with some friends, serving the spicy carrot cake and pea sauce to 8 people at a dinner party – and everyone thought it was fantastic!

 I made the fish with green sauce several weeks ago for my partner and I, and it too was just delicious!

 Thanks again, and I hope I have the opportunity to attend another of your courses in the future.